Internationalization of Databases

 Note: the function PALO.ENAME does not support implicit attribute translation.

-A similar mechanism is used if a PALO.SUBSET formula specifies an alias to return.
-In Subset, additional handling was added for the AFILTER() formula of a subset.
+A similar mechanism is used if a PALO.Subset formula specifies an alias to return.
+In Subset, additional handling was added for the AFILTER() formula of a Subset.
 The user can control whether the filter expressions of an AFilter should be applied to the default language or a user’s current language.
 The latter can be useful, for example, if user input is passed to AFilter, such as when a dimension should be filtered by City attribute.
 Users would be able to enter the filter term in their native language (provided that translations for the attribute are maintained by the designer).
 Again, if the localized value of the given attribute is empty, the filter will fall back on the default language, and check the filtering expression against that value.
 If the localized value is filled, the fallback filter is not applied.

-Updated April 9, 2024
+Updated December 9, 2024